Floods (Pantera song): Background

 Pantera bassist Rex Brown said about "Floods": That was one of my favorite bass lines on that song.
 We'd rehearsed it a couple of times and Dime and I sat down for quite a while with that.
 It was more of trying to get yourself in a mellow mood.
 It's a blazing solo with a really cool rhythm section underneath it - I'm really proud of the bass line.
 I think that was Dime's favorite solo on that song.

 The lyrics of the song tell about atrocious acts committed by mankind such as rape, murder, and war, and contain a plea to God to flood the earth in a fashion like that described in the biblical Book of Genesis.

 Guitar solo

-The song features one of Dimebag Darrell's most popular guitar solos.
+The song features one of Dimebag Darrell's most popular guitar solos, and is regarded as one of his greatest.
 The solo was originally a riff written by Darrell in the mid-1980s, and footage exists of him performing these licks as early as 1986.
-Guitar World magazine voted his solo as the 19th-greatest of all time.
-Darrell built the solo from his improvized solos he played in concerts.
+Guitar World magazine voted his solo as the 32nd-greatest of all time.
+Darrell built the solo from his improvised solos he played in concerts, before the band was signed.